 Waco-The Silos or the Mammoth

-If you want to spend more time exploring Waco, then you can also visit the Dr. Pepper Museum, tour some of the historic homes, and even add some shopping to your road trip itinerary.
+If you want to spend more time exploring Waco, you can visit the Dr. Pepper Museum, tour some historic homes, and even add some shopping to your road trip itinerary.

-Stops like these definitely help to break up the drive time in the car!
+Stops like these help to break up the drive time in the car!

 Read Next: Weekend in Austin: The Perfect 2 or 3 Day Austin Itinerary